kaisenlinux/manpages-dev/category/Mount/mount.md

               mount --make-unbindable /foo

 COMMAND-LINE OPTIONS
        The full set of mount options used by an invocation of mount is determined by first extracting the mount options for the filesystem from the fstab table, then applying any options specified by the -o argument, and finally applying a -r or -w option, when present.

        The mount command does not pass all command-line options to the /sbin/mount.suffix mount helpers.
-The interface between mount and the mount helpers is described below in  the  section
+The interface between mount and the mount helpers is described below in the sec‐ tion EXTERNAL HELPERS.
-       EXTERNAL HELPERS.

        Command-line options available for the mount command are:

        -a, --all
               Mount  all filesystems (of the given types) mentioned in fstab (except for those whose line contains the noauto keyword).
 The filesystems are mounted following their order in fstab.
 The mount command compares filesystem source, target (and fs root for bind mount or btrfs) to detect already mounted filesystems.
 The kernel table  with  already mounted filesystems is cached during mount --all.
 This means that all duplicated fstab entries will be mounted.

               The option --all is possible to use for remount operation too.
 In this case all filters (-t and -O) are applied to the table of already mounted filesystems.